 Cruz Law attorneys have prevailed in many of the most difficult employment-related lawsuits filed in Florida, including claims against government entities.
 We’ll fight to help you put your life back on track.
 Contact us today for a free legal consultation with an experienced Tallahassee pregnancy discrimination lawyer.

-Understanding Your Rights as a Pregnant Working Woman
+Understanding Your Rights as a Pregnant Woman in the Workplace

 The Pregnancy Discrimination Act of 1978 makes it illegal for employers with 15 or more employees to discriminate against women because of pregnancy, childbirth, abortion, or medical conditions related to pregnancy or childbirth.
 The Florida Civil Rights Act of 1992 also makes it unlawful for an employer with 15 or more employees to discriminate against an employee due to pregnancy.